Taremi Fires Iran Into 2022 World Cup Finals With Win Over Iraq - UrduPoint

 They extended their impressive unbeaten run since Croatian head coach Dragan Skocic took over in February 2020, with 11 wins and one draw.

-On Thursday, they recorded their second win over Iraq on the road to Qatar 2022.
+On Thursday, they recorded their second win over Iraq on the road to Qatar.

 The Iraqis struggled for momentum and failed to break down the famed Iranian defence, with the hosts clearly the dominant side on front of their home fans.